Tanz0rz/haxe-fmod/docs/guides/core-api.md

 ## Sound groups

 A `SoundGroup` caps how many sounds from a set play at once. `setMaxAudible` sets the limit and `setMaxAudibleBehavior` chooses what happens past it: `BEHAVIOR_FAIL` refuses the new sound, `BEHAVIOR_MUTE` plays it silently, and `BEHAVIOR_STEAL_LOWEST` stops the quietest.
-Assign sounds with `CoreSound.setSoundGroup`.
-Every sound belongs to `SoundGroup.master()` until moved. `getName()` returns the name given at creation and `getSound(index)` enumerates the group's sounds, returning `CoreSound.NULL` past the end.
+Assign sounds with `Sound.setSoundGroup`.
+Every sound belongs to `SoundGroup.master()` until moved. `getName()` returns the name given at creation and `getSound(index)` enumerates the group's sounds, returning `Sound.NULL` past the end.
 The group does not own those sounds, so never release a handle obtained that way.

 ```haxe
 import haxefmod.core.SoundGroup;